 When using Google advanced search operators, it's important to follow a few rules to get the best results.
 First, make sure to use the correct syntax for each operator.
 This will ensure that your search results are accurate and relevant.
 Additionally, try to be as specific as possible with your search terms, as this will help narrow down your results.
 Finally, be patient and experiment with different combinations of operators until you find the results you're looking for.

-Google search operators are a powerful tool that can help you find more specific and relevant search results.
+Google advanced search operators are a powerful tool that can help you find more specific and relevant search results.
 Here is a complete list of Google search options that you can use to refine your search queries:

 The quotation marks operator allows you to search for an exact phrase or word.
 For example, searching for "social media" will only return pages that contain that exact phrase.